 Focus on Arabic Literature in English Translation

-Broadly applicable to classrooms studying literary translation, the following resources focus on the translation of Arabic literature to English, and are particularly helpful for students and teachers reading Issue 11: Tajdeed, Issue 15’s portfolio of stories and art from Jordan, or other Arabic works in translation.
+Broadly applicable to classrooms studying literary translation, the following resources focus on the translation of Arabic literature to English, and are particularly helpful for students and teachers reading Issue 11: Tajdeed, our annual portfolios of Arabic fiction featuring work from Jordan (Issue 15), Syria (Issue 17), and Sudan (Issue 19), or other Arabic works in translation.

 In “Translation as Art: Against Flattening,” Hisham Bustani, The Common‘s Arabic Fiction Editor, discusses the richness of contemporary Arabic literature, countering the stereotypes of “east” and “west,” and contributing to “the ongoing discourse of translation as a ‘bridge between cultures’ and a means for mutual understanding.” (translated by Robin Moger).

 “New” Arabic Writing: Cataclysm in Fast-Forward: Hisham Bustani discusses the fall of romanticism and the rise of experimentalism in contemporary Arabic writing.

 “Time paradigms” and trust-building: The Common’s Editor in Chief Jennifer Acker describes the challenges of translating from Arabic to English and the collaborative process of editing and publishing Tajdeed with Arabic Fiction Editor Hisham Bustani (Amherst magazine).